Plantation shutters are a desired option for interior shutters in Orlando. These wood or faux wood shutters are part of your window frame.

 People in the West also refer to this window treatment as “California shutters.”

 The history of this shutter is linked to 12th-century Greece, where marble louvers were fixed in rock.

-Now, the term generally describes a shutter model with:
+Now, the term generally characterizes a shutter model with:

-These are the most ordered kind of shutters for residences across the U.S. and here in Orlando.
+These are the most ordered kind of shutters for houses across the U.S. and here in Orlando.

 When correctly constructed, these shutters:

-- Are longer-lasting compared to window blinds or shades.
+- Are sturdier in comparison with window blinds or shades.